Nenu Local

-Nenu Local is a 2017 Indian Telugu-language masala film directed by Trinadha Rao Nakkina, written by Prasanna Kumar Bezawada, and produced by Dil Raju under Sri Venkateswara Creations.
+Nenu Local is a 2017 Indian Telugu-language romantic comedy action film directed by Trinadha Rao Nakkina, written by Prasanna Kumar Bezawada, and produced by Dil Raju under Sri Venkateswara Creations.
 The film stars Nani, Keerthy Suresh and Naveen Chandra, alongside Sachin Khedekar, Tulasi, Posani Krishna Murali, Easwari Rao and Rao Ramesh.
 The music was composed by Devi Sri Prasad, while cinematography and editing were handled by Nizar Shafi and Prawin Pudi.

 Nenu Local was released on 3 February 2017 to mixed reviews from critics and became major commercially successful at the box office.
 The film was remade in Bengali as Total Dadagiri and in Odia as Local Toka Love Choka.

 Plot

 Babu, a college graduate with a carefree attitude, makes an exam supervisor help him pass the exam.
 After completing his exam, Babu falls for his classmate Keerthy and pursues her to accept his love.
 Keerthy soon falls for Babu after he helps her friend Paddu reunite with her fiancée.
 However, Babu's happiness is short-lived when he learns that Keerthy is engaged to SI Siddharth "Siddhu" Varma.

 Siddhu had fallen in love with Keerthy and met her father, who told Siddhu to achieve something in life.
 After getting posted as SI.
 Keerthy's father agrees to the proposal.
 Keerthy tells Babu to make her father accept him as his son-in-law, but trouble ensues as it is revealed that Keerthy's father is the same exam supervisor, who rejects Babu due to his carefree nature.
 Keerthy helps Babu to apply for a job, but Babu refuses, leading Keerthy to breakup with Babu.

 On the day of the wedding, The bride's father arrives and demands to call his son-in-law.
 Siddhu and Babu arrive and the bride's father aims a shotgun at Babu to kill him.
 In front of his impending death, Babu convinces the bride's father that his daughter could never be happy after her marriage because his daughter's fiancée loved Paddu.
 Keerthy's father criticize Babu's speech and taunts to shoot himself.

 Babu shoots himself with the bride's father's shotgun and gets severely injured where he is rushed to the hospital.
 Keerthy's father is convinced and accepts Babu and Keerthy's relationship.
 Few months later, Babu and Keerthy completes their graduation and get married.
 Babu participates in local elections and gets elected as the corporator with huge majority of his constituency, while Siddhu asks his father to find out if his would-be doesn't have a boyfriend like Babu.